binaccess/ap-theme-utility-plugin/README.md

 ![folder-structure](https://accesspressthemes.com/wp-content/uploads/2018/10/folder-structure.png)

-Now, Integrate the demo installation in your theme by,
+Now, Integrate the demo installation adding following code to functions.php file in your theme by,

 ```
 <?php